wpilibsuite/allwpilib/README.md

 - [JDK 11](https://adoptopenjdk.net/)
 - C++ compiler
-    - On Linux, install GCC
+    - On Linux, install GCC 7 or greater
     - On Windows, install [Visual Studio Community 2019](https://visualstudio.microsoft.com/vs/community/) and select the C++ programming language during installation (Gradle can't use the build tools for Visual Studio 2019)
     - On macOS, install the Xcode command-line build tools via `xcode-select --install`
 - ARM compiler toolchain
-    - For 2020 and beyond, use GCC version 7 or greater
     - Run `./gradlew installRoboRioToolchain` after cloning this repository
     - If the WPILib installer was used, this toolchain is already installed
 - Raspberry Pi toolchain (optional)